JaypircaTM (pirtobrutinib)

 Use in Special Populations

-Pregnancy and Lactation: Inform pregnant women of potential for Jaypirca to cause fetal harm.
-Verify pregnancy status in females of reproductive potential prior to starting Jaypirca and advise use of effective contraception during treatment and for one week after last dose.
-Presence of pirtobrutinib in human milk and effects on the breastfed child or on milk production is unknown.
+Pregnancy and Lactation: Due to potential for Jaypirca to cause fetal harm, verify pregnancy status in females of reproductive potential prior to starting Jaypirca and advise use of effective contraception during treatment and for one week after last dose.
+Presence of pirtobrutinib in human milk is unknown.
 Advise women not to breastfeed while taking Jaypirca and for one week after last dose.

-Geriatric Use: In the pooled safety population of patients with hematologic malignancies, 392 (67%) were 65 years of age.
-Patients aged 65 years experienced higher rates of Grade 3 ARs and serious ARs compared to patients <65 years of age.
+Geriatric Use: In the pooled safety population of patients with hematologic malignancies, patients aged 65 years experienced higher rates of Grade 3 ARs and serious ARs compared to patients <65 years of age.

-Renal Impairment: Severe renal impairment (eGFR 15-29 mL/min) increases pirtobrutinib exposure.
-Reduce Jaypirca dosage in patients with severe renal impairment according to the approved labeling.
-No dosage adjustment is recommended in patients with mild or moderate renal impairment.
+Renal Impairment: Severe renal impairment increases pirtobrutinib exposure.
+Reduce Jaypirca dosage in patients with severe renal impairment according to approved labeling.